CodeYourFuture/CYF-Workshops/technical-writing-one/readme.md

 #### Note on AI

 Throughout the course, we use Generative AI to help us write and review technical writing.
 This can be a practical way to get started, but it's important to understand the basic principles and develop your own judgment and clarity.
 AI frequently generates the _appearance_ of meaning without the substance.
-This can trick you into thinking your documentation "looks" good when it doesn't actually convey meaning or help anyone understand anything.
+This can trick you into thinking your documentation looks good when it doesn't actually convey meaning or help anyone understand anything.
 Don't be Joey:

 ![Joey improves his writing](./aortic.webp)